Entropy and Linux systems

 Java uses random numbers when encrypting data.
 In Linux, they are pulled from /dev/random, which is populated by interactions with the computer (mouse movement, keyboard presses, etc).
 With a Linux headless system (no interactive UI), these interactions rarely happen, which means it is more likely the Cleo Java processes will use up all the random numbers in /dev/random.
 In this case, calls to get a random number are blocked until there are more random numbers available and the overall effect is that the Linux machine will run slowly.

-utility uses /dev/urandom to help seed
+The rngd utility uses /dev/urandom to help seed

 /dev/random and keep it populated even when using many random numbers.